Ethic41/ethic41.github.io/docs/_posts/2024-08-25-only-pwner-challenges.md

 post_id: 7
 ---

 Solutions to the [OnlyPwner](https://onlypwner.xyz/leaderboard) challenges.
-This is not a walkthrough, just a self reference for my future self.
+This is not a walkthrough, just a reference for my future self.
 Also, the platform frowns upon sharing writeups publicly.

 ### [Challenge 1 - FREEBIE](https://onlypwner.xyz/challenges/5)